cristal-ise/cristal-ise/docs/DSL-Schema.md

 | message | String | Warning message if the pattern doesn't match or expression evaluates to false |

 ### *field* expression
+Definenes an expression to compute the value of the field - [For full specification follow this link](../DSL-Schema-expression)